 Lunchtime and After School Activities

-For a list of all lunchtime and after school activities for this term, please click here:
+For a list of all lunchtime and after school activities for this term, please click here (updated 30.01.2020):

-The PE Department provide a range of extra curricular opportunities throughout the year including netball, dance, table tennis, rounders, tennis, and athletics.
+The PE Department provides a range of extra curricular opportunities throughout the year including netball, dance, table tennis, rounders, tennis and athletics.
 We also have our Fitness Suite available at lunchtime and after school.

-We also provide students with an opportunity to compete against other Plymouth schools in netball, rounders, football and athletics, as well as staging an annual dance show.
+We also provide students with an opportunity to compete against other Plymouth schools in netball, rounders, cross country and athletics.

 For a list of all lunchtime and after school sport activities for this term, please click here:

-Among the many musical activities offered is membership of the school Harmony Choir.
+Among the many musical activities offered is membership of the school Choir; ND Chorus.
 Students can participate in musical productions for public performances.
 We have large choirs in Christmas Concerts and have produced, alongside Drama, many musicals including “Grease” and “An Evening of Musicals”.
 Students can also enjoy participating in the school jazz band.

-Catch up and revision lessons are available at lunchtimes and after school during exam periods for all students.
-We offer Book Club and Film Club as well as visiting authors who work with a range of different students.
-We take part in workshops involving the Carnegie Award and there are numerous competitions which take place throughout the year.
+Catch up and revision lessons are available at lunchtimes during exam periods.
+We take part in competitions including the Bar Mock Trial, the Carnegie Award, Young Writers and numerous other competitions which take place throughout the year.

 There is a programme of theatre visits and drama workshops and a weekly KS3 Drama Club.
 Drama students also participate in the many concerts, assemblies, liturgies and productions the school presents each year.